 Do you love escaping the daily routine for a weekend of adventure?
 We do !

 These are our top 10 weekend adventures to recharge your batteries.
 Just one word of caution – take along an experienced friend or guide if any of the activities are new to you.
-Also don’t forget to take the correct equipment, a good quality rucksack
+Also don’t forget to take the correct equipment, a good quality rucksack is essential

 1 Climb a mountain